-Refractive Lens Exchange (RLE) also known as clear lens extraction (CLE) or clear lens exchange (CLE).
-This is an eye procedure to remove the natural lens of the eye and replace it with an artificial lens to correct refractive errors such as nearsightedness, farsightedness, astigmatism, or presbyopia (inability to read or see up close).
+Refractive Lens Exchange (RLE) is also known as clear lens extraction (CLE) or clear lens exchange (CLE).
+RLE is an eye procedure to remove the natural lens of the eye and replace it with an artificial lens to correct refractive errors such as nearsightedness, farsightedness, astigmatism, or presbyopia (inability to read or see up close).
 Many individuals look at this procedure as alternative to laser vision correction and other vision correction procedures such as corneal implants or inlays.
 The refractive lens exchange procedure is essentially the same surgical procedure as cataract surgery.
 Cataract surgery is performed on millions of people every year and has been around for over 40 years.

 Am I a candidate for Refractive Lens Exchange?

-The procedure is most commonly designed for middle-aged or pre cataract individuals with a refractive error or focusing issues.
+The procedure is most commonly designed for middle-aged or pre-cataract individuals with a refractive error or focusing issues.
 Younger people with high refractive errors may also be candidates.
-The natural lens of the eye is replaced with an artificial lens which can be a mono-focal lens (allowing clearer distance vision), a toric lens (addressing both distance vision and astigmatism), a multi-focal, an extended depth of focus lens, or an accommodating lens (addressing intermediate, near, and distance vision).
+The natural lens of the eye is replaced with an artificial lens which can be a mono-focal lens (allowing clearer distance vision), a Toric lens (addressing both distance vision and astigmatism), a multi-focal, an extended depth of focus lens, or an accommodating lens (addressing intermediate, near, and distance vision).
 Interested individuals should be at least 30 years of age, have a strong desire to be less dependent on glasses or contact lenses and have no significant eye disease.

 What are my alternatives to RLE?